-Our first main result precisely characterizes the expressive power of functions of form () when G{φ} is of bounded tree-width.
-It is shown that the class of these polynomials equals both the class of polynomials representable by arithmetic formulas of polynomial size and the class of functions obtained as permanents of matrices of bounded tree-width and polynomially bounded dimension.
-Here, equality of the latter two concepts was known before due to a result of Flarup, Koiran, and Lyaudet [8].
+Our first main result (Theorem 5) precisely characterizes the expressive power of polynomials of form () when G{φ} is of polynomial size and bounded tree-width.
+It is shown that the class of these polynomials describes the same functions representable by arithmetic formulas of polynomial size and the functions represented as permanents of matrices of bounded tree-width and polynomially bounded dimension.
+Here, equality of the latter two concepts was known before due to a result of Flarup, Koiran, and Lyaudet [7].

 Recall that in Valiant's algebraic model of computation for families of polynomials the permanent is VNP complete and thus unlikely to be efficiently computable.
-Though an unconditional proof of this conjecture seems extremely difficult, we can at least show that trying to obtain an efficient algorithm for computing permanents through formulas of type () with G{φ} of bounded tree-width must fail.
-Such an algorithm would exist if the boolean function PERM_n recognizing $n \times n$ permutation matrices could be written as a (polynomial size) CNF formula of bounded treewidth.
+Though an unconditional proof of this conjecture seems extremely difficult, we can at least show that trying to obtain an efficient algorithm for computing permanents through formulas of type () with G{ω} of bounded treewidth must fail.
+Such an algorithm would exist if the boolean function $PERM_n$ recognizing $n \times n$ permutation matrices could be written as a (polynomial size) CNF formula of bounded tree-width.
 We show that such a CNF formula does not exist.
 This result is unconditional in that it does not rely on any open conjecture in complexity theory.
-In an earlier version of this paper [10] this impossibility result was obtained by reduction to an OBDD lower bound.
-Here we appeal instead to arguments from communication complexity (incidentally, this seems to be the first time that the PERM_n function is studied from the point of view of communication complexity).
+In an earlier version of this paper [11] this impossibility result was obtained by reduction to an OBDD lower bound.
+Here we appeal instead to arguments from communication complexity (incidentally, this seems to be the first time that the $PERM_n$ function is studied from the point of view of communication complexity).
 The present approach provides a new point of view on this problem; it also has the advantage of providing at little additional cost some new lower bounds for other functions, derived from communication complexity lower bounds in the so-called "best case" model.

 Finally, we pose the corresponding question for CNF formulas of bounded clique-width.
-Using another result from [7] we show that expressing the permanent of an arbitrary matrix by formulas of type (), this time with G{φ} of bounded clique-width would imply $\#P \subseteq FP/poly$ and thus is unlikely.
+Using another result from [6] we show that expressing the permanent of an arbitrary matrix by formulas of type (), this time with G{φ} of bounded clique-width would imply $\#P \subseteq FP/poly$ and thus is unlikely.

 The paper is organized as follows.
-In Section 2 we recall basic definitions as well as the needed results from [7] and [8].
-Section 3 first shows how permanents of matrices of bounded tree-width can be expressed via polynomials of form $\sum{e \in \{0,1\}^n} \varphi(e) x^e$ with G{φ} of bounded tree-width.
-Then, we extend a result from [7] to link such polynomials to arithmetic formulas.
-The results in [8] now imply equivalence of all three notions.
-In Section 4 the above mentioned negative results concerning expressiveness of (general) permanents by CNF formulas of bounded tree-or clique-width are proven.
+In Section 2 we recall basic definitions as well as the needed results from [6] and [7].
+Section 3 first shows how functions represented via permanents of matrices of bounded tree-width can be expressed via polynomials of form $\sum{e \in \{0,1\}^n} \varphi(e) x^e$ with G{φ} of bounded tree-width.
+Then, we extend a result from [6] to link such polynomials to arithmetic formulas.
+The results in [7] now imply equivalence of all three notions.
+In Section 4 the above mentioned negative results concerning expressiveness of (general) permanents by

 Our results contribute to the comparison of Boolean and algebraic complexity.
-In particular, we consider it to be interesting to find more results like Theorem 7 below which states that certain properties cannot be expressed via (certain) graphs of bounded tree-width.
+In particular, we consider it to be interesting to find more results like Theorem 8 below which states that certain properties cannot be expressed via (certain) graphs of bounded tree-width.